 Dr. David Barnard became President and vice-chancellor of the University of Manitoba on July 1, 2008.

-Dr. Barnard is vice-chair of the Association of Universities and Colleges of Canada.
+Dr. Barnard is chair of the Association of Universities and Colleges of Canada.

 His career includes serving as President and vice-chancellor of the University of Regina (1998-2005), and as vice-president, administration, and controller (1996-1998).
 He previously spent 19 years at Queen’s University where he was a professor of computing and information science and assumed several increasingly senior administrative roles, including associate to the vice-principals research, human services and resources at various times.
 In 2005-08 he was chief operating officer of iQmetrix, an IT company that provides information and technology solutions for the retail and health sectors.